serokell/ariadne/docs/usage-tui.md

 Finally, send a transaction by giving the `send` command a list of outputs (`out` argument), wallet passphrase (`pass` argument) if any and, optionally, wallet's name or index (`wallet` argument) as well as list of source accounts (as names or indices).
-If you don't specify a wallet, the selected one will be used.
+If you don't specify a wallet, the currently selected one will be used.

 Transaction inputs are selected automatically from a set of accounts that depends on the `account`